grpc/proposal/A72-open-telemetry-tracing.md

 ```

-## Migrate from OpenCensus to OpenTelemetry

-### gRPC Census API
-The existing gRPC OpenCensus tracing APIs in grpc-census plugin are different between
-languages, e.g. in grpc-java it is zero-configuration: as long as the grpc-census
-dependency exists in the classpath, the traces are automatically generated.
-In C++, there is an API for users to call to enable tracing.
-In Go, it is exposed via stream tracers.
-We keep the grpc-census plugin to allow users who already depend on grpc-census to
-continue using it for newer grpc versions.

-gRPC users depending on the grpc-census plugin have non-trivial migration paths
-to OpenTelemetry.
-Consider the following use cases:
-1. Compatibility between a gRPC client and server as two distributed components,
-where during migration one will use OpenCensus and the other will use OpenTelemetry.
-2. Migrate an application binary where both OpenCensus and OpenTelemetry maybe exist
-   in the dependency tree.
-This can be the application’s own tracing code, or gRPC
-   OpenCensus, or other dependencies that involve OpenCensus and/or OpenTelemetry.

-Here are the suggested solutions for both use cases.

-### Migrate to OpenTelemetry: Cross-process Networking Concerns
-When users first introduce gRPC OpenTelemetry, for the time window when the
-gRPC client and server have mixed plugins of OpenTelemetry and OpenCensus,
-it is encouraged to use `GrpcTraceBinPropagator`, as described in the previous section,
-that propagates `grpc-trace-bin` header for the migration.
-When using `grpc-trace-bin` the OpenCensus spanContext and
-OpenTelemetry spanContext are identical, therefore a gRPC OpenCensus client can
-speak with a gRPC OpenTelemetry server and vice versa.
-Using the same header
-greatly simplifies rollout.

 After migration period, users have the flexibility to switch to other propagators.
 OpenTelemetry and its extension packages support multiple text map propagators.
 The gRPC OpenTelemetry API allows specifying